Angle Tolerance

 Long panels, enclosure sides, and structural channels in a single bend — no repositioning or seam required.

 From thin 0.5 mm gauge sheet to 12 mm structural plate.
-Bending force auto-calculated per material and thickness.
+Bending force is calculated per material and thickness.

-160-tonne capacity handles thick stainless steel and aluminium structural sections without springback issues.
+160-tonne capacity handles thick stainless steel and aluminium structural sections with springback control.

-Up to 12 sequential bends per part.
-U-channels, Z-sections, box forms, and hat profiles programmed directly from your 3D model.
+U-channels, Z-sections, box forms, and hat profiles are programmed directly from your 3D model.

-Material-specific springback offset applied automatically per alloy and temper.
-Consistent final angles without manual trial bends.
+Material-specific springback offset is applied per alloy and temper for consistent final angles.

 12+ metal grades bent in-house.
 Each material has different yield strength and springback characteristics — our CNC programs apply material-specific compensation automatically.